dimagi/dimagi_lake/README.md

 9. Scala 1.12

 ### Download Spark
-Install `Spark 3.0.2, pre-built for apache hadoop 3.2 and later` version from the following link
+Install `Spark 3.0.2, pre-built for apache hadoop 3.2 and later` version from the following link.
+This specific version is important(Specially for server setup).

 https://spark.apache.org/downloads.html

-## Setup Spark
+### Setup Spark

-### On Mac using Brew (recommended if you have a Mac)
+**On Mac using Brew (recommended if you have a Mac)**
 1. Run:
     ```
     brew cask install java;